Float Image

 What is the Island Rail Corridor?

-What is Island Rail Corp?
+What is Island Rail Corporation (IRC)?

-How are First Nations involved?
+How are Island First Nations involved?

 Is the Island Corridor private property?